-- purchasing fund credits from the Climate Change and Emissions Management Fund at a cost of \$50/tonne for 2022; and/or - EPCs can be generated by LFE or an aggregate facility with an emissions intensity below the net emissions target and can be sold internally or into the marketplace once serialized.
+- · purchasing emissions offsets; - purchasing EPCs; - purchasing fund credits from the Climate Change and Emissions Management Fund at a cost of \$65/tonne for 2023; and/or - EPCs can be generated by LFE or an aggregate facility with an emissions intensity below the net emissions target and can be sold internally or into the marketplace once serialized.

-In addition to these Alberta regulations, Keyera also has emission reporting responsibilities under the Canadian Environmental Protection Act ("CEPA").
+In addition to these Alberta regulations, Keyera also has emission reporting responsibilities under the Canadian Environmental Protection Act, 1999 ("CEPA").
 The reporting threshold for CO2e emissions under CEPA is 10,000 tonnes.
 Summaries of these federal emissions reports are publicly available.